thywen/computergrafik_1/README.md

 For creating the container run:\
 `docker build -t <yourTagName> ./docker/develop/`

-For running the image run:\
+For running the image on mac/linux run:\
 `docker run -d -v $(pwd):/opt/www -p 8080:8080 <yourTagName>`

+For running the image on windows (untested) run:\
+`docker run -d -v %cd%:/opt/www -p 8080:8080 <yourTagName>`

 The page can be opened on Port `8080`